Nick Deardorff, USW Utility Group Project Manager

 Operator: Dan Luke

 Office: (515) 462-3764

-The WWTF is a two-stage trickling filter plant, or a secondary treatment facility.
-This simple means that we treat beyond our primary stage of treatment.
-We utilize bio-towers, which are of the same design as conventional trickling filters except that the media in the towers is much deeper.
-This gives us a greater capacity for treating the waters from the residents and businesses of Winterset with a somewhat smaller footprint.
-Our complete layout for treatment includes: Headworks with a bar screen, grit removal and flow measurement, two primary clarifiers, two first stage bio-towers and two second stage bio-towers, two final clarifiers and flow measurement again.
-We also utilize two aerobic digesters to treat the solids removed in the primary clarifiers.
-Our job here is to remove the solids contained in the water, which is the pollution that we prevent from entering the Middle River.
-We are consistently able to remove 90 to 93% of the solids we receive, which is far in excess of the 85% we are required to remove by the State of Iowa.
+The wastewater treatment plant is an Iowa Grade II, two-stage trickling filter (bio tower) plant, including pretreatment, primary clarification, solids contact tank, final clarification, UV disinfection, and two-stage aerobic digestion.
+The WWTF utilizes bio-towers, which are of the same design as conventional trickling filters except that the media in the towers is much deeper.
+This gives us a greater capacity for treating the wastes.
+Our job is to remove several different sources of pollutants the state requires and prevent it from entering the Middle River.
+We are consistently able to remove 90 to 95% of those pollutants, which is far in excess of the 85% we are required to remove by the State of Iowa.

 Another part of our responsibility is to take care of the collection system.
 This is the network of over 40 miles of sewer lines buried under our streets that convey the wastewater to the treatment facility.
 To do this we have 6 lift stations.
 The lift stations help transport the wastewater to the treatment facility.

 The WWTF is now under contract with USW Utility Group for the operations and maintenance of the facility.
 USW Utility Group is a leading provider of water and wastewater services.
 Our company partners with governments, communities, businesses, and organizations all over the United States, delivering the most advanced clean water and wastewater treatment solutions.
 For more information feel free to visit our website at www.uswatercorp.net.